Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Results

 \subsection{Ablation Study}

 In order to show the importance of each element of the network, we conducted an ablation study.
 When possible, we removed the tested element completely, for example, the cycle loss.
 The sleeve loss was not completely removed, since its absence did not allow the network to converge to any sort of displayable results, so its ablation study was by replacing it with $L1$ (absolute difference) loss.
-The results in table \ref{fig:Ablation} (for full table see supplements) show superior results for the complete model.
+The results in table \ref{table:Ablation} show superior results for the complete model.